 Quietly spoken and seemingly shy, Elitsa Ivanova is a young woman with a will of iron.
-An experienced social worker and a member of Hope and Homes for Children’s dedicated team in Bulgaria, Elitsa has spent four years working to close the orphanage in her hometown of Vidin by finding safe and loving families for children.
-This is how she tells that story:
+An experienced social worker and a member of Hope and Homes for Children’s dedicated team in Bulgaria, Elitsa spent four years working to close the orphanage in her hometown of Vidin by finding safe and loving families for children.
+This is how she tells that story.

 The orphanage was like a hospital.
 There was nothing warm or cosy about it.
 The rooms were huge, with babies kept in cots.
 The children had no chance to play, to socialise, to interact.
 They rarely went outside.

 These institutions exaggerate the children’s disabilities to keep them because that’s how they get the funding.
 Sometimes the child is only disabled as a result of being kept in the institution.